Any topological recursion on a rational spectral curve is KP integrable: Variation of TR differentials

-Passing from the derivative at fixed~$x$ to the derivative at fixed~$\zeta$ is govern by the following relations: for a given function~$f$, a meromorphic $1$-form $\lambda$, and an $n$-differential $\omega_n$, respectively, we have
+Now let us obtain~\eqref{eq:xydef} from~\eqref{eq:xydef-fixedx}.
+Passing from the derivative at fixed~$x$ to the derivative at fixed~$\zeta$ is governed by the following relations: for a given function~$f$, a meromorphic $1$-form $\lambda$, and an $n$-differential $\omega_n$, respectively, we have